5ak1r/csc2034/Artefact/Report bp.md

 What Was Done and How

-- Continuing from the practical
+- Continuing from the practical, using the sample solution
 - Adding tests as we go
 - Hint decisions
+- Cannot guess the same word twice
+- Guesses have to be words